armory/docs/content/en/borealis/ui/borealis-configuration-ui.md

 - `armory.environmentName`
 - `armory.replicaSetName`

 You can also add your own custom variables as key/value pairs.
-If you want to use these custom variables, you need to add them to [`strategies.<strategyName>.<strategy>.steps.analysis.context` section in your deployment file]({{< ref "ref-deployment-file#strategiesstrategynamestrategystepsanalysiscontext>}}
+If you want to use these custom variables, you need to add them to [`strategies.<strategyName>.<strategy>.steps.analysis.context` section in your deployment file]({{< ref "ref-deployment-file#strategiesstrategynamestrategystepsanalysiscontext>}}.

 <!--## Deployment targets